N.J. Admin. Code § 6A:23A-21.1

 (e) Change order for professional and extraordinary unspecified services (EUS) contracts are governed by the following:

 1. Changes shall be within the scope of activities of the original contract, and not for the purpose of undertaking new or different work or projects.
-Changes in payments for activities within the scope of activities of the contract shall be in accordance with a schedule of specific charges or rates contained in the contract and shall be effectuated by a written change order authorized by the appropriate school official.
+Changes in payments for activities within the scope of the contract's activities shall be in accordance with a schedule of specific charges or rates contained in the contract and shall be effectuated by a written change order authorized by the appropriate school official.
 If such a schedule is not included in the contract, the contract shall be amended to provide for same.

 i.
 If the contract was awarded without competitive bidding being required by law or rule (as in the case for professional services and certain authorized extraordinary, unspecifiable services per N.J.S.A.
 18A:18A-5.a(2)), any change beyond the original scope of activities may be made by amendatory contract; and